DANC - Dance

 DANC 140.
 Dance Appreciation (3).

 General education fine arts course.
 An exploration overview of dance.
 Emphasizes lecture, discussion, reading materials, dance videos and films.
-Occasional physical application in the dance studio.
-Physical application is optional.
 Open to everyone.
-Not counted toward a dance major.

 DANC 150.
 Dance Workshop (1-4).